Blood & Oil: Critical response

 The show has received average reviews from television critics, with several critics comparing the series to Dallas and its 2012 revival.
-On Rotten Tomatoes, the first season has a "fresh" rating of 62%, based on 42 reviews, with an average rating of 5.9/10.
+On Rotten Tomatoes, the first season has a rating of 62%, based on 42 reviews, with an average rating of 5.9/10.
 The website's consensus reads, "High stakes and bawdy plots make Blood & Oil's plain premise and characters tolerable."
-On the review aggregate website Metacritic, Blood & Oil has a metascore of 49 out of 100, indicating "mixed or average reviews" based on 23 critics.
+On Metacritic, the show has a score of 49 out of 100, based on reviews from 23 critics, indicating "mixed or average reviews".

 Willa Paskin from Slate said of the show, "Blood & Oil is not a realistic drama but an out-and-out soap opera."
 David Wiegland of the San Francisco Chronicle had mixed feelings: "You see where all of this is going, of course, but no one is out to surprise viewers with 'Blood and Oil'.
 This is a soap opera.
 It may not last as long as either Dallas, but it's working the same territory."
 Maureen Ryan of The Huffington Post criticized the series, stating "Aside from Don Johnson's canny oil baron, and as we found with the "Dallas" revival, one savvy old dude can't always carry an entire show on his back, especially when the rest of it is so mechanical."
 The Washington Post's Hank Stuever panned the series outright: "Dreadfully conceived and horribly acted."
 On the contrary, Gail Pennington of The St. Louis Post-Dispatch had a slightly more positive opinion on Blood & Oil in her review: "The pleasantly fresh setting is the North Dakota oil boom, but the tone is very "Dallas," and the storytelling is as melodramatic as the show's title."